 Brushing and flossing aren’t enough to keep smiles healthy.
 Visiting your Tomball dentist preserves your oral health and prevents future problems.

-Your Tomball family dentists, Drs.
-Kevin Nail and James Geer, teach patients that brushing teeth twice daily and flossing teeth once a day preserves gum health and avoids tooth decay.
+Your Tomball family dentist, James Geer, teach patients that brushing teeth twice daily and flossing teeth once a day preserves gum health and avoids tooth decay.
 Disciplined at-home hygiene removes biofilm–sticky plaque and hard tartar which, over time, builds up on tooth surfaces, in between teeth and under the gum line.

 Are you brushing and flossing?